Cycle shop fire likely caused by bike battery

 Stoked Cycles staff were able to safely exit the building while the fire alarm sounded.

-Two crewed fire trucks responded, supported by additional crew, as smoke billowed from the store’s front door.
+Two crewed fire trucks responded to the incident, supported by additional crew, as black smoke billowed from the store’s front door.

 Outside the building, one or two people were seen being treated with oxygen.

-Stoked Cycles said on their Facebook page: "Sadly we will be closed for the next wee while."
+Stoked Cycles have noted on their Facebook page that ‘‘Sadly we will be closed for the next wee while.
+Unfortunately, the shop has sustained some major damage after a fire today.’’

 -By Indi Roberts